-At an Associate gathering in February, Baltimore Associate Carla Hobson shared the following reflection:
+At an Associate gathering this year, Baltimore Associate Carla Hobson shared the following reflection:

 We are each on our own spiritual journey, but we have a shared spirit that goes beyond our faith.
 We are in a spiritual community.
 Daily, when I wear my pin - now a pendant - it reminds me of the covenant I made and my commitment to live in unity with humanity, guided by the charism of Blessed Theresa.